A drawstring pouch is one of the most useful of all bags – I admit, it is not the most fashionable. But you will not argue with its functionality.

 - Plastic or cardboard circle for bottom

-How to sew a drawstring pouch
+How to sew this drawstring pouch

 Cut 2 large circles and 2 small circles of fabric.
 You can cut these circles as big or small as you want, depending on the bag size, but both circles should be proportionate.
-Atleast 3-4 inch difference between the large circle and small circle is ideal.
+At least 3-4 inch difference between the large circle and small circle is ideal.

 Cut the plastic or cardboard bottom.
 Divide the smaller circle diameter by 3.
 Round this figure.
 This is the diameter of your circle for the plastic or cardboard bottom.
 I will take a 5 inch circle here.

 Mark this place on each large circle (lining and main fabric) in the same place.
-Mark the outline of the small circle as well on the circle you mean as the inside piece. (this is for making a casing for drawstring later)
+Mark the shape of the small circle as well on the circle you mean as the inside piece. (this is for making a casing for the drawstring later)

-It is a good idea to use a thin interfacing on the place you are making the button hole.
-This buttonhole is going to get a lot of pulls so if it is not strong enough you are in trouble.
+It is a good idea to use a thin interface at the place you make the buttonhole.
+This buttonhole will get a lot of pull, so if it needs to be stronger, you are in trouble..